astechedu/laravel-tutorial/README.md

-# Laravel 10 Components Examples For Beginners
+# Laravel 10 Factories Examples For Beginners
-## How to create components?
-## How to create inline component?
-## How to pass data to component?